wryvrrrn/splatprint/README.md

     Additional flags are listed under "Usage" below.

     Splatprint creates macros for printing on blank canvases (`nrm_macro.txt`) and all-black canvases (`inv_macro.txt`).
-Depending on post contents, one may be significantly faster than the other; splatprint will suggest which macro to use by comparing the file sizes of both.
+Depending on post contents, one may be significantly faster than the other; splatprint will suggest which macro to use by comparing the print times of both.

     Previews of macro prints are generated as `nrm_preview.png` and `inv_preview.png`.
 Blue pixels represent pixels the cursor passes over but doesn't print, while black/white (depending on macro type) indicates any printed pixels.